 This section explains how to report a reimbursement (including advances and allowances) on your tax return.
 It covers reimbursements for any of your moving expenses discussed in this publication.
-It also explains the types of reimbursements on which your employer must withhold income tax, social security tax, and Medicare tax.
+It also explains the types of reimbursements on which your employer must withhold income, social security, and Medicare taxes.